Haagerup property for wreath products constructed with Thompson's groups: Introduction

 \section{Introduction}

 In the 1930s Ore gave necessary and sufficient conditions for a semi-group to embed in a group, see \cite{Maltsev53}.
-Similar properties can be defined for categories leading to calculus of left fractions providing the construction of a groupoid (of fractions) and in particular groups, see \cite{GabrielZisman67}.
-Among other R. Thompson's groups $F\leq T\leq V$ arise in that way by considering the categories of binary forests, binary affine forests and binary symmetric forests respectively, see \cite{Brown87,Cannon-Floyd-Parry96} and \cite{Belk04,Jones16-Thompson} for the categorical framework.
-Recently, Jones discovered a very general process that constructs a group action $\pi_\Phi:G_\cC\act X_\Phi$ from a functor $\Phi:\cC\to\cD$ starting from a category $\cC$ admitting a calculus of left fractions and where $G_\cC$ is the group of fractions associated to $\cC$ (and a fixed object) \cite{Jones17-Thompson,Jones16-Thompson}.
-The action remembers some structure of the category $\cD$ and, in particular, if the target category is the category of Hilbert spaces (with isometries for morphisms), then the action $\pi_\Phi$ is a unitary representation.
-This provides large families of unitary representations of the Thompson's groups \cite{Brot-Jones18-1,Brot-Jones18-2,ABC19,Jones19Irred}.
-We name $\pi_\Phi:G_\cC\act X_\Phi$ Jones' actions and more specifically Jones' representations if $\cD$ is the category of Hilbert spaces.
+Similar properties can be defined for categories giving a calculus of fractions and providing the construction of a groupoid (of fractions) and in particular groups, see \cite{GabrielZisman67}.
+Richard Thompson's groups $F\subset T\subset V$ arise in that way by considering certain diagrammatic categories of forests, see \cite{Brown87,Cannon-Floyd-Parry96} and \cite{Belk04,Jones16-Thompson} for the categorical framework.

+Recently, Jones discovered a very general process that constructs a group action (called {\it Jones' action}) $\pi_\Phi:G_\cC\act X_\Phi$ from a functor $\Phi:\cC\to\cD$ where $\cC$ is a category admitting a calculus of fractions and where $G_\cC$ is the group of fractions associated to $\cC$ (and a fixed object) \cite{Jones17-Thompson,Jones16-Thompson}, see also the survey \cite{Brothier20-survey}.
+The action remembers some of the structure of the category $\cD$ and, in particular, if the target category is the category of Hilbert spaces (with linear isometries for morphisms), then $\pi_\Phi$ is a unitary representation (in that case we call it a {\it Jones' representation}).
+This provides large families of unitary representations of the Thompson's groups \cite{Brothier-Jones19,Brothier-Jones19bis,ABC19,Jones21,Brothier-Wijesena22}.
 Certain coefficients of Jones' representations can be explicitly computed via algorithms which makes them very useful for understanding analytical properties of groups of fractions.
 This article uses for the first time Jones' machinery for proving that new classes of groups (and groupoids) satisfy the Haagerup property.

+{\bf Haagerup property.} Recall that a \textit{discrete} group has the Haagerup property if it admits a net of positive definite functions vanishing at infinity and converging pointwise to one \cite{Akemann-Walter81}, see also the book \cite{CCJJV01} and the recent survey \cite{Valette17}.
+It is a fundamental property having applications in various fields such as group theory, ergodic theory, operator algebras, and K-theory for instance.
+The Haagerup property is equivalent to Gromov's a-(T)-meanability (i.e.~the group admits a proper affine isometric action on a Hilbert space) and, as suggested by Gromov's terminology, it is a strong negation of Kazhdan's Property (T): a discrete group having both properties is necessarily finite \cite{Gromov93}.
+One additional motivation to study the Haagerup property is given by a deep theorem of Higson and Kasparov: a group having the Haagerup property satisfies the Baum-Connes conjecture (with coefficients) and in particular satisfies the Novikov conjecture \cite{HigsonKasparov01}.